monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 ---

-Use group-specific thresholds when:
+Use **group-specific thresholds** when:

-- protected attributes are legally available at inference time
+- Protected attributes are legally available at inference time
-- fairness definitions require group-aware decisions
+- Fairness definitions require group-aware decisions

-Use score transformations when:
+Use **score transformations** when:

-- protected attributes cannot be used during decision making
+- Protected attributes cannot be used during decision making

-Use rejection classification when:
+Use **rejection classification** when:

-- uncertainty near the threshold creates fairness risks
+- Uncertainty near the threshold creates fairness risks

 ---